FajrulHQ/fastapi-task-activity/README.md

 - `POST /task` : Creates a new task.
 (Payload should be a JSON object representing the Task schema)
 - `PUT /task/{id}`: Update status in existing task.
 (Payload should be a JSON object with updated status)
 - `DELETE /task/{id}`: Deletes an existing task.
+- `POST /notification`: Webhooks to send notification of created and modified task